 Red Cloud’s War Shirt

-Bids for this replica of Red Cloud’s war shirt start at $12,000
+This replica of Red Cloud’s war shirt is offered at $99,000

 The original war shirt, worn by Red Cloud during one of his 1870’s trips to meet with the “Great White Father” in Washington, D.C. is considered sacred.
 Each element of the shirt has a specific meaning to the Lakota intended to impart “sacred powers” to the “Wicasa Itancan” (leader of men).
 It is now on display at the Buffalo Bill Cody Museum in Wyoming.